 Specialized experience or Education is defined as follows:

 For grade GS-4 applicants must have 6 months of specialized experience as defined below in a conservation related field.
 Successful completion of 60 semester hours of college courses that included at least 12 semester hours in the following course areas is fully qualifying for grade GS-4.
 These courses are agriculture, civil or forest engineering, crop or plant science, forestry, natural resources, outdoor recreation management, range management or conservation, soil science, watershed management, wildlife fire science, wildlife management, and up to 3 semester hours in mathematics is creditable.

-Applicants must meet the general and/or specialized experience requirement by the closing date of this announcement.
+Applicants must meet the specialized experience and/or education requirement by the closing date of this announcement.
+When substituting education for specialized experience, college transcript(s) must be provided by the closing date of this announcement.

 Credit will be given for appropriate qualifying unpaid experience or volunteer work such as community, cultural, social service, and professional association activities on the same basis as paid experience.

-To receive proper credit for paid and/or unpaid experience or volunteer work, fully describe your responsibilities and show the actual time (years, months, and hours per week) spent in such activities.
+To receive proper credit for unpaid experience or volunteer work, fully describe your responsibilities and show the actual time (years, months, and hours per week) spent in such activities.